ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v36.md

 ## New and updated documentation
 {: #relnotes_v36-updated-doc}

 * Documentation is now provided about managing your data when you use {{site.data.keyword.vmwaresolutions_short}}.
-FOr example, what data is stored and encrypted, how to protect your sensitive data, and how you can delete any stored personal data.
-For more information, see [Securing your data in IBM Cloud for VMware Solutions](/docs/vmwaresolutions?topic=vmware-solutions-mng-data).
+For example, what data is stored and encrypted, how to protect your sensitive data, and how you can delete any stored personal data.
+For more information, see [Securing your data in {{site.data.keyword.vmwaresolutions_short}}](/docs/vmwaresolutions?topic=vmware-solutions-mng-data).
 * VMware Solution Shared video tutorials are now available in the **Related links** sections of the VMware Solution Shared and learning resource topics.
 For more information, see [VMware Solutions Shared videos](https://www.youtube.com/playlist?list=PLIsX_jY0PwvU4fJ28go4QOau2xdHLXvmE){:external}.

 ## User interface updates and enhancements